 Dry Clean Only Clothes After a Flood

-After the dry clean only clothes have been sort, inspect each one carefully.
-Dry-clean only garments may need to be dry cleaned several times and you should weigh the cost of multiple cleanings against the cost of the item.
+After the dry clean only clothes have been sorted, inspect each one carefully.
+Some garments may need to be dry cleaned several times to remove stains and you should weigh the cost of multiple cleanings against the cost of the item.
 Replacement may be more cost-effective.

 If the clothing is heavily coated in mud, use a water hose to remove as much heavy soil as possible.